hmunye/konsider/server/docs/design_and_architecture.md

 ### Idempotency Keys:
 Introducing idempotency keys ensures that repeated requests (e.g., retries due to network issues) produce the same result, preventing unintended side effects like duplicate transactions or operations

+## Notes

+### Cookies:
+When running the client over HTTPS, third-party cookies must be enabled for the application's domain in order for the browser to accept and apply the `Set-Cookie` header